cjns/Site-Solutions-Website/README.md

 - Using semantic HTML.
 - Using descriptive alt attributes with images.
 - Ensuring sufficient colour contrast.
-- Providing information for screen readers where appropriate.
+- Providing information for screen readers where appropriate (e.g. aria-labels).

 ## Design